 Whether the tooth housed in this shrine is the real deal or not, it still possesses great religious significance for Sri Lankan Buddhists and takes centre stage at the annual Kandy Festival.
 As tradition goes, the cutting down of a jack tree blesses the start of the festival, which is then followed by small processions for the first five nights.
 From then on the party really gets started as the processions turn into parades, getting longer and more extravagant with each passing night.

 The final parade sets out from the Temple of the Tooth where the tooth relic is placed in a golden casket mounted on the chief elephant’s back, and then continues through the city to the rhythm of beating drums.
 Locals and visitors alike line the streets as the parade passes by; incense fill the air, fire eaters consume flames, dancers twirl burning coconut husks and men walk across amber coals as the festival reaches its climax.

-Witness the festivities of the Kandy Festival for yourself in 2015.
+Witness the festivities of the Kandy Festival for yourself next year.